igbatov/sci-map/README.md

 # Concept
 The main goal of the project is to ease access to deep and profound understanding of how things work and give access to means that change the world.

-We want to create framework for crowdsources-based map of scientific knowledge driven by rules that raise structured and profound description of knowledge.
+We want to create framework for crowdsources-based map of scientific knowledge that is driven by such rules that structured and profound description of knowledge is emerged.

 We expect that it will also rise network of people and give access to actions that change the world effectively.